AP Explains: US sanctions on Huawei bite, but who gets hurt?

 WHAT’S THIS ABOUT?

-Last week, the U.S. Commerce Department said it would place Huawei on the so-called Entity List, effectively barring U.S. firms from selling it technology without government approval.
+Last week, the U.S. Commerce Department placed Huawei its so-called Entity List , effectively barring U.S. firms from selling it technology without government approval.

 Google said it would continue to support existing Huawei smartphones but future devices will not have its flagship apps and services, including maps, Gmail and search.
 Only basic services would be available, making Huawei phones less desirable.
 Separately, Huawei is the world’s leading provider of networking equipment, but it relies on U.S. components including computer chips.
 About a third of Huawei’s suppliers are American.